provide pro bono legal services for “approved causes” to the value of at least 10% of each firm’s WA Government legal work.

 The WA Pro Bono Services Model will be evaluated within 30 months of commencement to ascertain its effectiveness in increasing access to justice for individuals.

 Further information on the Western Australian Pro Bono Services Model can be found here.

-You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales, Western Australian and South Australian Governments here.
+You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales, South Australian, Western Australian and Queensland Governments here.